 Elsa Diaz-Bautista, Executive Director

-ALAS is a non-profit organization dedicated to promoting the independence of families of children and youth with diverse abilities in Milwaukee by providing educational workshops, parent support groups, family events, community building activities, and service referrals amongst other services and supports.
+ALAS is a non-profit in Milwaukee that primarily serving families who speak Spanish.
+ALAS promotes the independence of families of children and youth with diverse abilities through educational workshops, parent support groups, family events, community building activities, and service referrals.

 Alianza Latina Aplicando Soluciones